rehierl/node-tree-outliner/about-h1-h6.md

 Could node `E` still be associated with section `C`?

-In general, any container element `V`, that has no effect in a given context, can be injected into a document to wrap up subsequent child nodes of some parent container element `U` (without changing the document's outline):
+In general, any inactive container element `V` can be injected into a document to wrap up subsequent child nodes of some parent container element `U` (without changing the document's outline):

 ```
 Example:                     (injected container)